Palin, Begich, Gross advance in Alaska US House race

 Begich, during a campaign forum with three other Republican candidates last month, acknowledged people might be surprised that a Begich is a Republican.
 He said he was raised “conservative” by grandparents in Florida.

-Begich said he wants to make a “business case” for the state, including the need to develop the state’s vast natural resources.
+Begich said he wants to make a “business case” for the state, including the need to develop Alaska’s vast natural resources.

-Gross got crosswise with some Democrats earlier this year after an interview in which he did not commit to caucusing with Democrats if elected.
+Gross got crosswise with some Democrats earlier this year following an interview in which he did not commit to caucusing with Democrats if elected.
 He later said he would.

 During his 2020 run, Gross sought to play up his Alaska bona fides, notably with an ad that said he “killed a grizzly bear in self defense after it snuck up on him.”
 His campaign also ran a cutesy ad referring to Gross as the “bear doctor.”